 Latin America is experiencing a boom in social media and technology, said Hoyos.
-Companies are beginning to understand the value of the sector, she said.
-The main markets in the region have been Brazil and Mexico, with Colombia and Argentina also important, she said.
+Companies are beginning to understand the value of the sector.
+The main markets in the region have been Brazil and Mexico, with Colombia and Argentina also important.

 “A lot of these companies are starting to understand how important this information is for them,” said Hoyos.
 “It’s sort of an untapped territory.”

 Brands in Latin America are beginning to embrace activism like U.S. brands, but they remain more cautious than their U.S. counterparts.
-They are taking on causes more often, and while choosing causes that are less controversial, they are taking first steps into cause marketing, said Hoyos: “I’m starting to see some of these companies get a bit more involved.”
+They are taking on causes more often, and while choosing causes that are less controversial, they are taking first steps into cause marketing.
+“I’m starting to see some of these companies get a bit more involved,” said Hoyos.

-Meltwater has been part of a progression of public relations into a more automated and analytical discipline, said Hoyos.
+Meltwater has been part of a progression of public relations into a more automated and analytical discipline.
 “Now it’s becoming a more exact science,” she said.
 It’s still based on relationship-building, but with new tools available, practitioners can show how they’re contributing.